Livy456/LIvy456/README.md

 ### Hi I'm Olivia 👋
 ###
 ### 🔭 I’m currently working on:
-### -> Lockheed Martin sponsored project based course at MIT to complete a
-### search and rescue simulation to find random survivors on a map using
-### search and rescue algorithms and concepts we learned during lecture.
 ### -> Undergraduate Research Opportunity Program (UROP) with the MIT Media Lab
 ###
 ### 🌱 Technical Skills: